Bulma385/MCTS/Thesis.md

 - actor learner destillation “Impala: Scalable distributed deep-rl with importance weighted actor-learner architectures
 - stehen geblieben canonical RL

 ### A Transformer-based Framework for Multivariate Time Series Representation Learning
+- "In particular, each training sample.."
+- normalize features for each dimension
+- then lin proj into model dim (emb)
+- then add pos encodings
+- An important consideration regarding time series data is that individual samples may display considerable variation in length.
+This issue is effectively dealt with in our framework: after setting a maximum sequence length𝑤 for the entire dataset, shorter samples are padded with arbitrary values, and we generate a padding mask which adds a large negative value to the attention scores for the padded positions, before computing the self-attention distribution with the softmax function.
+This forces the model to completely ignore padded positions, while allowing the parallel processing of samples in large minibatches.
+- here batch normalization, originally´layer norm
+- final representations are mapped into desired regression/classification output by 1 fc layer
+- mse or cross entropy loss
+- skipped pretraining experiments, adding samples

 ### Deep Transformer Q-Networks for Partially Observable Reinforcement Learning
 - transformer decoder architecture; learned positional encodings; learned obs emb